10 Months After Election Day, Feds Tell States More About Russian Hacking

 "The good news is that, for the most part, most of the things that we saw attempted in 2016 were just that, attempts," he says.
 "There was nothing that impacted the voting tallies, as we said before, and for the most part these attempts were not successful in any intrusions into systems."

 Only two state election security breaches last year have been made public so far.
 Hackers were able to gain access to the records of tens of thousands of voters in Illinois' centralized registration database, but there's no sign any records were deleted or changed.
-Russian hackers also gained access to the password and other credentials of a county elections worker in Arizona, again there's no evidence records were altere.
+Russian hackers also gained access to the password and other credentials of a county elections worker in Arizona.
+Again there's no evidence that records were altered.

 Earlier this year, a leaked National Security Agency report also detailed attempts by Russian military intelligence to infiltrate an election software vendor's computer, and to use that information to send emails containing malicious software to up to 122 local election offices.
 There's no evidence any of those emails were opened.